-Sea & Mulberry Field is a light installation that show the cycle of changes in nature.
-Inspired by the Chinese idiom 'sea and mulberry field', which literally means seas change into mulberry field and mulberry field change into seas, the phrase is used by Chinese speaker to describe the inexorable change in the world events, and how human being's life is relatively short compared to the great changes in nature.
+Sea & Mulberry Field is a light installation that shows the cycle of changes in nature.
+Inspired by the Chinese idiom 'sea and mulberry field', which literally means seas change into the mulberry field and mulberry field change into seas, the phrase is used by Chinese speaker to describe the inexorable change in the world events, and how human being's life is relatively short compared to the great changes in nature.

 材料： 丝绸，木，纸，伺服， Arduino